acend/openshift-operations-training/content/en/docs/03/01_rules-dashboards.md

 ![cluster dashboard](../cluster-dashboard.png)

-Note: Previously, OpenShift bundled Grafana together with its cluster installations.
-However, starting with version 4.11, RedHat has removed Grafana altogether.
-That said, it can still be installed using a [RedHat maintained operator](https://www.ibm.com/docs/ro/erqa?topic=monitoring-installing-grafana-operator).

 * **User dashboards**

 Switch to the **Developer** console and select the **uptime-app-prod** project.
 Then navigate to the **Monitoring** tab.
 Select the **uptime-app** in the **Workload** drop-down list.
 This will display a wide selection of different metrics relevant to your app like CPU usage, memory usage and networking performance.